-Each semester of the Pathway, students will enroll in a research teams course.
+Each semester of CODES, students will enroll in a research teams course.
 During their first summer institute, they will choose a research team based on a wicked problem that interests them, and then they will research the problem throughout the next three years of their course work alongside their faculty director and community partner.
 The research teams are designed to provide students with one-on-one faculty mentorship from the earliest stage of their college career while engaging in the high impact practices of service learning and project-based learning.

 The committee had devised several examples of the topics, readings, and outcomes of research teams.